Lorem Ipsum Buying Guide - Lorem Ipsum Dolor Sit Amet

 To save checking all these compatibilities Scan offers a range of 3XS VR PRO GAMING PCs pre-specced, fully built and ready to go - these cover a variety of budgets but each guarantees that you’ll have a great VR experience.

-It is worth mentioning at this point that if your VR set-up is to be used in a commercial environment - meaning a business rather than home use, a commercial licence may be needed for the VR headset.
-Check the usage licensing of any headset you are considering purchasing, but to be certain commercial versions of some headsets are available.
+It’s also important to note that if you’re going to use VR in a commercial environment - meaning a business rather than home use, a commercial licence may be needed for the VR headset.
+Check the usage licensing of any headset you are considering purchasing, or contact our VISUALISATION TEAM for further information and advice.